ArtistYay/notes.artistuniverse.github.io/notes-mkdocs/docs/Cloud/Security/PWNED Labs/Microsoft Cloud Attack and Defense Bootcamp/Session 2_Attacking M365, abusing tokens and bypassing MFA/Loot Exchange, Teams and SharePoint with GraphRunner.md

 - Always start with `Get-GraphTokens`
 - Database.windows.net is a fully qualified server name for an Azure SQL Database
 - Interact with the SQL database with:

-This lab demonstrates a typical attack story, highlighting the risks associated with weak or incomplete security configurations in hybrid cloud environments like Azure and Microsoft 365.
-Here's the attack breakdown:

 ---